A process calculus with finitary comprehended terms: A Calculus for Meadow Enriched ACP Process Algebras

 In this section, we associate a calculus with meadow enriched \ACP\ process algebras.
-For that, we introduce, for all associative operators from the signature of meadow enriched \ACP\ process algebras, variable-binding operators as generalizations.
+For that, we introduce, for all associative operators from the signature of meadow enriched \ACP\ process algebras that are not of an auxiliary nature, variable-binding operators as generalizations.
 To build terms of the calculus, called binding terms, both the constants and operators from the signature of meadow enriched \ACP\ process algebras and those variable-binding operators are available.